MadMerick01/BolidesTheCutbyAbleMerick/README.md

 -----------------------------------------------------

 In standard BeamNG.drive RLS or Vanilla career, you build wealth through planning and discipline.
-Time Trials & Competition, Drag, Rally, Circuit, Drift, and Rock crawling events, Mechanic Workshop, Police & Law Enforcement, Deliver materials, Parcels, Restaurant orders, Warehouse goods, Repo Missions, Taxi Work and Garage Delivery.

 **Bolides – The Cut exists to disrupt that.**

 As you move value across the map, criminal events may unfold:
 - Ambushes (EMP disables your vehicle to be robbed)
-- Theft (up to half money total in your wallet)
+- Theft (Up to half career money in your wallet)
-- Pursuit of Bolide Robber to intercept/disable to gain money back (plus possible loot)
+- Pursuit of Bolide Robber to intercept/disable to gain money back (plus possible extra loot or ammumition)
 - Bullet damage at the worst possible moment
 - Intimidation
 - Drive by shooting
 - Pursuit by armed Bolide Vehicle
 - NEXT UPDATE: ability to purchase EMP charges and ammo (in RC 0.9 obtain these from intercepting Bolide vehicles)
-- many more planned features
+- many more planned hostile encounters with risk/reward mechanics

 The Bolides are a roaming crime gang led by **Bonito Bolide**.
 Bonito Bolide is the founder of **Bolide Motors** and the unseen head of the Bolides crime network.
 Publicly, he is known as an industrialist with property holdings in Italy and interests in high-performance vehicle manufacturing.
 Privately, his fortune is reinforced through organised criminal operations targeting high-value transport and emerging career operators.